fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What are your thoughts on native web components?
+How do you see it effecting how we build web applications once all the major browsers support it?

 > What do you think about Laravel and Cake?
 Do they solve or at least improve, a lot of the problems otherwise caused by relative lack of experience?

 > bro, What's your view on #blockchain?